asiancancion/projects/CS330/VectorCalculator/README.md

 ## Error Handling
 If the user enters an invalid expression or syntax, the program will catch the exception and print an error message.
-Example: